-For Seniors, CBD Topicals Are Gateway Cannabis Products
+For Seniors, CBD Topicals Are Gateway Bud Products

 by Danielle Simone Brand · April 02, 2021

-For Seniors, CBD Topicals Are Gateway Cannabis Products
+For Seniors, CBD Topicals Are Gateway Bud Products

 CBD topicals

-Martin Lee, co-founder and director of the California nonprofit organization Project CBD and author of Smoke Signals: A Social History of Marijuana, says that because many seniors today are baby boomers who came of age during the ‘60s, they may have “sufficient experience,” with cannabis dating from their youth.
+Martin Lee, co-founder and director of the California nonprofit organization Project CBD and author of Smoke Signals: A Social History of Bud, says that because many seniors today are baby boomers who came of age during the ‘60s, they may have “sufficient experience,” with bud dating from their youth.
 However, there are “others encountering it for the first time who might be dealing with some taboos or concerns.”
 For that group, says Lee, “Topicals can break the ice.”
-A positive experience with a topical can provide “a very easy, very non-threatening way to get into the world of cannabis therapy.”
+A positive experience with a topical can provide “a very easy, very non-threatening way to get into the world of bud therapy.”

 Although human studies are still limited, a 2016 study on rats showed that topical CBD reduces joint swelling and pain associated with arthritis.
 Many people find that CBD topicals also relieve pain from muscle soreness or muscle injuries, plantar fasciitis, and headaches.
 Because of its anti-inflammatory properties, the right topical CBD product can be helpful for certain skin conditions like itchiness, acne, flaky skin, and bug bites.